sb-luis/creative-coding-bookclub/README.md

 If you post any bookclub-related content in social media feel free to mention us or tag the[#CreativeCodingBookclub](https://bsky.app/hashtag/CreativeCodingBookclub) hashtag for us to see your posts!

 If you get stuck or have any questions, join [C3S's Discord server](https://discord.gg/ggYbapqx) and message us at the `#creative-coding-bookclub` channel in it.

+# external libraries

+If you're using [P5JS](https://p5js.org/) in your sketches, you have two options:

+- Install it from a CDN - for which you'll need to add the [following line](https://github.com/sb-luis/creative-coding-bookclub/blob/main/src/members/_example/p5js-cdn.json#L6) to your `.json` file specifying which version are you importing.
+- Import it from NPM - in which case you'll use the [bundled version](https://github.com/sb-luis/creative-coding-bookclub/blob/main/package.json#L14) that comes with our site.

+If you're using [ThreeJS](https://threejs.org/) we'll only support importing from NPM for now.

 # resources